What Ails Generative Structure-based Drug Design: Expressivity is Too Little or Too Much?: SIMPLE STRUCTURE-BASED DRUG DESIGN

 \subsection{Decoupling the unlabelled molecular graph from atom types}

 One of the main innovations underlying our framework is the separation of molecular representation into the unlabelled molecular graph and the labels, the atom types.
 Our motivation to adopt such an approach is primarily rooted in empirical findings that highlight the strong relationship between the structure of molecules and their predicted binding affinities, as approximated by the Vina software.
-In a preliminary experiment, we investigated how Vina binding scores behave when we modify the atom types and coordinates, while keeping the underlying graph intact.
+In a preliminary experiment, we investigated how Vina binding scores behave when we modify the atom types and coordinates while keeping the underlying graph intact.

-Remarkably, our analysis showed a strong coefficient of determination, with an $R^2$ value of 0.76, between the scores of the original molecules and their modified counterparts.
-This significant result highlights that a considerable portion of the variability in predicted binding affinity can be attributed to the information contained within the unlabelled molecular graph itself, even before incorporating atom-specific details.
-Please see Appendix \ref{app:model_decomp} for details.
-Note that many graph features characterizing the unlabeled molecular graph, such as the diameter and the number and sizes of rings, are unlearnable by LU-GNNs (Section \ref{sec:th_repr}).
-We will leverage this insight in defining our model.
+Remarkably, our analysis showed a high correlation at $\rho=0.83$, between the scores of the original molecules and their modified counterparts.
+This result highlights that a considerable portion of the variability in predicted binding affinity can be attributed to the information contained within the unlabelled molecular graph itself, even before incorporating atom-specific details (details in Appendix \ref{app:model_decomp}).
+Note that features characterizing the unlabeled molecular graph, such as the diameter and the number of rings, are unlearnable by LU-GNNs (Section \ref{sec:th_repr}).
+We will leverage this insight in our model.

-It is important to recognize that these findings pertain to the Vina software and not the intrinsic biological process of binding.
+It is important to recognize that these findings pertain to the Vina software and not the biological process of binding.
 While Vina is the most prevalent approximation, it remains just that – an approximation.
-Nonetheless, upon conducting similar experiments with Gnina \citep{gnina}, a reportedly significantly more accurate binding approximation than Vina, we found analogous results.
+Nonetheless, upon conducting similar experiments with Gnina \citep{gnina}, a reportedly significantly more accurate binding approximation than Vina, we found similar results (Appendix \ref{app:gnina}).
 This suggests that the observed behavior is not solely an artifact of Vina but may be more widespread.
-Please see Appendix \ref{app:gnina} for details.

-Inspired by these findings, we propose a new model SimpleSBDD (see Figure \ref{fig:model_flow}).
+Inspired by these findings, we propose a new model SimpleSBDD (Figure \ref{fig:model_flow}).
 We first generate the high-binding unlabelled graph structures $U^M$, and generate atom types $\a^M$ independently of the protein.
 The model is defined to approximate the conditional distribution